cisco/cisco-network-puppet-module/README.md

 ##### `vrf`
 Name of the resource instance.
 Valid values are string.
 The name 'default' is a valid VRF representing the global bgp.

+##### `route_distinguisher`
+Route Distinguisher (RD) is combined with the IPv4 or IPv6 prefix learned by the PE router to create a globally unique address.
+Valid values are String, keyword 'default'.

 ##### `router_id`
 Router Identifier (ID) of the BGP router VRF instance.
 Valid values are string, and keyword 'default'.